pelhage/categoreact/README.md

 ## TO DO:

-- Add css styling options
+- Decide on and add css styling options
-- Simplify and decouple the onCategoryChange API
 - Add linting to project
+- Fix inconsistencies in documentation